charlesfoster/deletion_detector/README.md

 Output:

 ```
-usage: deletion_detector [-h] [-c COORDINATES] [-d DELETION_OF_INTEREST] [-f]
-                         [-p] [-r REFERENCE] [-t THREADS] [-o OUTFILE]
+usage: deletion_detector [-h] [-c COORDINATES] [-d DELETION_OF_INTEREST] [-f] [-p] [-r REFERENCE] [-t THREADS] [-o OUTFILE] [--quick]
+                         [--version]
                          [fasta ...]

 positional arguments:
-  fasta                 Fasta file containing sequences to check (default:
+  fasta                 Fasta file containing sequences to check (default: None)
-                        None)

 options:
   -h, --help            show this help message and exit
   -c COORDINATES, --coordinates COORDINATES
                         Survey subset of genome, e.g. an open reading frame.
 Must be specified in the form of start:end (1-based
                         coordinates; inclusive).
-If specified, stats will be
-                        given for protein truncation etc. Currently assumes
+If specified, stats will be given for protein truncation etc. Currently assumes standard
-                        standard translation table. (default: False)
+                        translation table. (default: False)
   -d DELETION_OF_INTEREST, --deletion_of_interest DELETION_OF_INTEREST
-                        Specify a deletion of interest in the form of
-                        'start:end' (1-based coordinates; inclusive).
-If
+                        Specify a deletion of interest in the form of 'start:end' (1-based coordinates; inclusive).
+If specified, outfile
-                        specified, outfile can be easily filtered to find
-                        'target_deletion'. (default: None)
+                        can be easily filtered to find 'target_deletion'. (default: None)
   -f, --force           Force overwrite outfile (default: False)
-  -p, --parse_gisaid    If analysing fasta files from GISAID, parse out the
-                        date of collection and country (default: False)
+  -p, --parse_gisaid    If analysing fasta files from GISAID, parse out the date of collection and country (default: False)
   -r REFERENCE, --reference REFERENCE
-                        Reference genome in fasta format (default: /home/cfos/
+                        Reference genome in fasta format (default: /home/cfos/Programs/deletion_detector/MN908947.3.fasta)
-                        Programs/deletion_detector/MN908947.3.fasta)
   -t THREADS, --threads THREADS
                         Number of threads to use in parallel processing.
 Defaults to all available threads. (default: 20)
   -o OUTFILE, --outfile OUTFILE
-                        Name of the outfile to store results (default:
+                        Name of the outfile to store results (default: deletion_results.tsv)
-                        deletion_results.tsv)
+  --quick               Run in 'quick' mode: faster than default mode, but less rich output (default: False)
+  --version             show program's version number and exit

-Analysis quits without running if outfile already exists and --force not
+Analysis quits without running if outfile already exists and --force not specified.
-specified.
 Limitations: (a) gap detection is always subject to how
-easy/difficult a region is to align to the reference genome, (b) if there are
-large deletions close to the beginning/end of a sequence, soft clipping of the
+easy/difficult a region is to align to the reference genome, (b) if there are large deletions close to the beginning/end of a sequence, soft
-alignment might introduce false missing data (padded as 'N's prior to deletion
+clipping of the alignment might introduce false missing data (padded as 'N's prior to deletion analysis).
-analysis).

 ```

 ## What does the program do?